marshalltj/island-queue-bot/README.md

 >
 >**Restrictions**:
 >- A user can only join an island queue if they are not already in it.
+>- This command must be called from a server, and users can only join queue's associated with the server it's called from.
 >
 >**Description**:
 >